Decline and Fall of Greece

 - The constant fighting between the various city-states made ancient Greece weak over time.

-- Poor people in ancient Greece began to have uprising against the more wealthy classes of society.
+- Poor people in ancient Greece began to an uprising against the more wealthy classes of society.

-- Although the city-states shared much of the same culture they did not have loyalty to one another or for ancient Greece as a whole.
+- Although the city-states shared much of the same culture they did not have loyalty to one another or to ancient Greece as a whole.

 - The ancient Greek city-states were not able to band together against a common opponent like ancient Rome.

 Facts about the Decline and Fall of Greece

 - Ancient Greece was never a country but instead a region with various city-states.

 - Ancient Greece is considered to be a civilization more so than a country or empire.